 2.)
 Ask your reps how to increase mental health care services in your area.

 3.)
-Share with us in the comments, here, please.
+Share with us in the comments, here other ways that you feel our society could Do Better, please.